lun0522/lighter/README.md

 during the command buffer recording.
 It requires the extension *VK_KHR_push_descriptor*, hence it may not be available on all hardware.

-They are usually managed by high-level wrappers (*i.e.* model renderer and text renderer).
+They are usually managed by extension classes, such as model renderer and text renderer.
 The user would still need to inform the model renderer of the resources declared in the customized shaders.
 For high-level wrappers, we choose which kind of **Descriptor** to use based on the lifetime and update frequency of the descriptor.
 For example: